matannoam/pre-bp/README.md

 ([what's `yarn`?](https://yarnpkg.com))

 After the node modules are installed and the development server is running, open your browser to [http://localhost:8080](http://localhost:8080).
 Open the console to see logging.

+See information about the components in your browsers inspector with [react-devtools](https://github.com/facebook/react-devtools).
+Available for Chrome and Firefox.

 Replay your actions in development with [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension).
 Available for Chrome, Firefox, and Electron.